Under Construction.

 2023

-After Syncari, I recognized that I needed to address some lingering exhaustion.
+I recognized that I needed to address some lingering exhaustion.
 I took up sailing and birdwatching, and focused for a few months on being a dad and a healthy human.

 I remained active as a designer, experimented with Python and ChatGPT, and did some volunteering with the American Red Cross.